 Four steps give orientation on how to develop green claims with a data-driven scientific base that creates consumer trust and prepares you for upcoming EU regulation.
 For the aspects ‘material’ and ‘complete’, the product impact throughout its life cycle is schematically illustrated with text examples.
 Data about high impact product life cycle phases can be derived from life cycle assessments

-Take aways for marketing departments
+Takeaways for marketing departments

 • Use internal knowledge & data: sustainability & product departments may be able to provide relevant data as a base for claims.

-• New processes necessary: sustainability or legal departments or external advisors may need to be involved to develop and check claims.
+• New processes are necessary: sustainability or legal departments or external advisors may need to be involved to develop and check claims.

-• Capacity building: since capacities of sustainability departments are limited, it can be helpful to prepare claim guidelines together and develop certain understanding of environmental data deriving from life cycle assessments in your marketing and communication teams.
+• Capacity building: since the capacities of sustainability departments are limited, it can be helpful to prepare claim guidelines together and develop a certain understanding of environmental data deriving from life cycle assessments in your marketing and communication teams.

 • Less with higher quality, digital & slower: Product communication may need new digital tools and more preparation time due to transparency needs and certification processes.
 Therefore, focusing on claims with both high impact and differentiation potential is key.